lzszt/dotfiles/README.md

   - manage extensions
 - cloneRepos
   - get subversion working
-- vscode
-  - fix extension problems when installing new ones
 - jitsi-meet-electron
   - can jitsi server and other options be set via nix?
 - thunderbird